 - 1 egg

-- 60 grams (¼ cup) nut butter peanut butter, almond butter, cashew butter or sunflower seed butter
+- ¼ cup (60 g) almond butter, substitute with peanut butter or sunflower seed butter

 - 1 ½ tsp baking powder